Fight White Hair With These 13 Yoga Poses

 - Clasp the knee with both your arms.

-- Life the leg and bring it close to your chest still clasping knee with hand.
+- Life the leg and bring it close to your chest still clasping your knee with your hand.

 - Exhale to raise your head and shoulders and bring your nose close to the knee as much as possible.

 - Hold this position for 10 seconds.

-- Repeat with left leg in the same way.
+- Repeat with your left legin the same way.
 You can also try with both legs.

 The other asanas that will work positively for your hair are headstand and shoulder stand.
 Any asanas performed with head against gravity improve blood flow to the scalp that perks up hair health.
 Here are some pranayamas that will improve the condition of your hair and help to maintain its original black colour for longer years.

 9. Rubbing Nails